How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 Now that you have downloaded the DigiCert Certificate Utility tool let us now understand what a PFX certificate is.

-What is Code Signing PFX Certificate?
+What is a Code Signing PFX Certificate?

-A Code Signing PFX Certificate is a digital certificate that is used to sign software and other types of digital content.
-It helps to ensure the integrity and authenticity of the content, as well as to protect it from tampering.
-Typically, it is stored in a Personal Information Exchange (PFX) file, which is a format that is used to store digital certificates and private keys.
+Typically, it is stored in a Personal Information Exchange (PFX) file, a format used to store digital certificates and private keys.
 The PFX file is encrypted and requires a password to be accessed.

 When you import a PFX file, you will be prompted to enter the password to unlock the certificate and private key.